The Power of Dua for Ramadan :

 اللَّهُمَّ اِنِّى لَكَ صُمْتُ وَبِكَ امنْتُ وَعَليْكَ تَوَكّلتُ وَ عَلى رِزْقِكَ اَفْطَرْتُ

-Translation: O Allah!
+O Allah!
 I fasted for You and I believe in You and I put my trust in You and I break my fast with Your sustenance

 This dua is an expression of appreciation and recognition that the fast for the day was kept exclusively for Allah’s pleasure.
 It’s a method to ask for His pardon and blessings while breaking your fast.

-Dua for Opening the Fast:
+Best Dua for Ramadan Opening the Fast

 اللَّهُمَّ اِنِّى لَكَ صُمْتُ وَبِكَ امنْتُ وَعَليْكَ تَوَكّلتُ وَ عَلى رِزْقِكَ اَفْطَرْتُ

-Translation: O Allah!
+O Allah!
 I fasted for You and I believe in You and I put my trust in You and I break my fast with Your sustenance

-Dua for Laylatul Qadr:
+Dua for Ramadan Laylatul Qadr

 اَللَّهُمَّ إِنَّكَ عَفْوٌ تٌحِبٌّ العَفْوَ فَأَعْفَوْ عَنِّي

-Translation: Oh Allah!
+Oh Allah!
 You are most forgiving, you love to forgive, so forgive me.

-The Importance of Duas in Ramadan
+The Importance of Dua for Ramadan in English

 Ramadan is a time for greater introspection and commitment.
 Duas offer a pathway for introspection and personal development, enabling people to ask Allah for direction on their path to bettering themselves.

-Forgiveness and Repentance:
+Forgiveness and Repentance

 During Ramadan, believers have the chance to ask for forgiveness for their transgressions.
 By making sincere du’as for forgiveness, people can accept their shortcomings and turn to Allah.

-Connection with Allah:
+Connection with Allah

-Protection and Guidance:
+Protection and Guidance

 Muslims look to Allah for protection and direction when they are faced with difficulties and hardships in life.
 Protection duas act as a barrier against adversity and uncertainty.

-Gratitude and Contentment:
+Gratitude and Contentment

 Duas for starting and ending the fast are expressions of thankfulness and satisfaction.
 They serve as a reminder of people’s blessings and the significance of accepting Allah’s supplies.

-Seeking Laylatul Qadr:
+Seeking Laylatul Qadr

 The night of Laylatul Qadr is one of blessings and forgiveness.
 This evening, duas are a means to ask Allah for forgiveness and grace in the hopes that one’s prayers would be heard.